flengyel/RYLR998-LoRa/README.md

 ## TO DO

 * Add parsing of the AT+RESET function.
-Though this will set CRFOP to 22dBm, which does require a license (I have one).
 * Display the configuration parameters.
 Mostly done, at startup.
 A VFO indicator would be nice.
 * Add function key handling for changing configuration parameters, such as frequency, netid, etc.
 * But be careful about changing the serial port parameters--you'll be sorry!